PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

    )
    ```

-## Output
+## Putting it all together

-Full code goes like this
+The full code goes like this:

 ```powershell
 param (